Often I get asked the same question about which to get; active monitors or passive monitors with a separate amplifier?

 In the case of the active system, the crossover can be more detailed and accurate, thus providing a more precise ‘frequency splitting’.
 This design also incorporates better amp matching for the drivers and therefore affords a more stable and better protected system.
 However, a good active system can cost considerably more than the passive counterpart.

-At the end of the day it comes down to budget, studio requirements and space.
+At the end of the day, it comes down to budget, studio requirements, and space.

-A passive system and separate amp take up more space than their active counterpart, but the mixing and matching of amps to monitors is very appealing and much easier to integrate into an updating studio environment.
+A passive system and separate amp take up more space than their active counterpart, but the mixing and matching of amps to monitors are very appealing and much easier to integrate into an updating studio environment.
 By just changing the amp, you can change the ‘colour’ and performance of the passive monitors.

 Active systems come into their own when the budget starts to creep up.
-A good active system can actually end up being cheaper than the passive + amp alternative, and can deliver better results, or rather, more precise results.
+A good active system can actually end up being cheaper than the passive + amp alternative and can deliver better results, or rather, more precise results.

 In today’s markets, the mid to upper price ranges, active systems do offer some distinct advantages.
 We have talked about precision and detail of amps to drive the drivers, better crossovers etc, but we also need to think about driver protection circuitry.
 This is as important as the drivers and amps.
 You tend to find that this circuit protection tends to go hand in hand with active designs.
-Shorter cable lengths within the cabinet, connecting amp to driver, also negates a lot of problems that prevail due to badly shielded cables and the long lengths used.
+Shorter cable lengths within the cabinet, connecting amp to the driver, also negates a lot of problems that prevail due to badly shielded cables and the long lengths used.

 At the budget end, things are not so rosy.
 Due to market competition, monitor manufacturers try to keep costs down as low as possible, and invariably compromises have to be made, and it’s usually the drivers and amps that give way.

 The powered monitor will usually cost less than the active counterpart as it uses the one solitary amp to drive the drivers.
-So, it’s worth looking at these options before parting with your hard earned paper.
+So, it’s worth looking at these options before parting with your hard-earned paper.